 Who is Ian Jentzsch?

 I am an alumni of the EAE video game program at the University of Utah.
-I am an amateur graphic designer, having been raised with Adobe products most of my life, but I later became certified in web design tools (Photoshop, Illustrator, Dreamweaver, HTML5 and CSS3).
-I currently work for Youth Education at the U as a finance manager, and teach graphic design to 10-16 yr olds, and beginning programming to 6-9 yr olds.
+I am a graphic designer, having been raised with Adobe products most of my life, but I later became certified in web design tools (Photoshop, Illustrator, Dreamweaver, HTML5 and CSS3).
+I currently work for Youth Education at the University of Utah as a finance manager, and teach graphic design to 10-16 yr olds, and beginning programming to 6-9 yr olds.

 Leadership and Design